• Skip to main content

 • Participants openly share opinions and are free to convince other participants of their ideas.

-• The mediator takes notes on the discussion and opinions of group members.
+• The mediator takes notes on the focus group discussion and opinions of group members.

 • The right group members affect the results of your research, so it’s vital to be picky when selecting members.